I’m willing to bet you don’t have much experience buying a wheelchair, right? Don’t feel bad. Most people don’t.

 - Integrated hand brakes on the back for caregivers

 - Includes seat and back cushions

-- Because of the lighter weight construction, weight cap is limited at 220 lbs
+- Because of the lighter weight construction, the weight cap is limited to 220 lbs

 I got a few minutes to talk to Joseph, the owner on 1-800-Wheelchair and the designer of the chair, personally about it.
 He shared with me his desire to make a chair that both wheelchair users and their caregivers would be happy to use.

 Here’s a quick video of him detailing the chair:

 The only problem really with this chair is the limited sizing.
 While it’s designed to fit average people if you are larger, taller, or weigh more than 220 lbs, this isn’t the wheelchair for you.